mmistakes/minimal-mistakes/_drafts/kotlin-type-classes.md

 }
 ```

 We took advantage of Kotlin's sealed classes and smart cast features here.
 However, the above code still needs to be optimized.
-As Robert C. Martin taught us, the current `process` function violates the Open-Closed principle.
-If we want to add and validate a new DTO, we need to change the existing implementation of the `process` function, which is not good since such code tends to be rigid to changes, fragile, and error-prone.
+The current `process` function violates the _Open-Closed_principle.
+This principle states that adding new cases to a feature should not change the existing code but only add a new one.
+It applies to our situation because, with the current version of the `process` function, we need to change the `when` expression every time we add a new DTO to validate, which is not good since such code tends to be rigid to changes, fragile, and error-prone.

 Fortunately, we can abstract the validation process in a dedicated function.
 Let's change the `Validatable` a bit: